Nick Cave PLENTY: A Citywide Celebration of Buffalo

 Nick Cave Gets Personal about Race and Gun Violence. in the New York Times.

-Where to See Nick Cave this Year:
+Where was Nick Cave this year:

 The Sunshine Eaters, a group exhibition in Toronto at OCAD University.
 On view January 10 - April 15, 2018.